 3. Ability to handle complex ideas.

 Richard Avramenko, ILS Chair

 The Integrated Liberal Studies Program encourages certificate students to begin working on their career exploration and preparation soon after arriving on campus.
-We partner with the L&S Career Services office to help you leverage the academic skills learned in your major and liberal arts degree, explore and try out different career paths, participate in internships, prepare for the job search and/or graduate school applications, and network with professionals in the field (alumni and employers).
+We partner with SuccessWorks in the College of Letters & Science to help you leverage the academic skills learned in your major and liberal arts degree, explore and try out different career paths, participate in internships, prepare for the job search and/or graduate school applications, and network with professionals in the field (alumni and employers).

 Letters & Science graduates are in high demand by employers and graduate programs.
 It is important to us that our students are career ready at the time of graduation, and we are committed to your success.